Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

-As with the previous DGPs, with the Chaotic Logistic Map DGP too, we can observe that the models improve with increased amounts of data in general.
-The visualisation of these data availability experiments is depicted in Figure \ref{fig:chaotic_line_plots}.
+We can observe that the models improve with increased amounts of data in general, in the Chaotic Logistic Map DGP too.
 Based on the conclusions obtained regarding data availability for forecasting from all the experimental scenarios explained thus far, we eliminate the data availability experiments from the rest of the experimental setups explained next.
-The idea is that, since the performance of all the models improve with either increasing lengths or the number of series, for the remaining experiments, one specific length and a number of series are used.